 Unknown

-A sentiment that resonates profoundly with the Seven Sisters’ experience.
-With each step, you’ll be rewarded with invigorating sea breezes and awe-inspiring panoramas encompassing the vast expanse of the English Channel, the rolling landscapes of the Parc national des South Downs, and the picturesque coastline.
-The physical effort demanded by this walk is a small price to pay for the feast of natural beauty that awaits.
+A sentiment that truly resonates here.
+With each step, you’re rewarded with invigorating sea breezes and awe-inspiring views of the English Channel, the South Downs, and the picturesque coastline.
+The physical effort is well worth it for the natural beauty that awaits.

 Logistique de la marche des sept sœurs